Herface/just-server/README.md

-## Simple and easy-to-use aio based http server
+## Simple and easy-to-use java aio based http server

+## Do not use in a production environment

+- ✅ ant-style request dispatching
+- ✅ session/cookie
+- ✅ websocket
+- ✅ filter chain
+- ✅ file uploading
+- ✅ static content serving

 ## Usage